utahnanofab/nemo-installation-notes/README.md

 I put together some notes on getting a development version of NEMO up and running.
 Thought I would share those notes for anyone who might find them useful.
 Most of the information comes directly from the NEMO repo (https://github.com/usnistgov/NEMO).
+This was all done inside of a virtualbox virtual machine.

 A note on security: I am not following proper security measures for this setup.
 I only am getting it up and running for testing purposes.